 My mother now regrets her fateful words she offered the day I came home from our small town library in Palm Springs, California (yes, I’m a Cali girl) complaining that there were no more books to read.
 “Then why don’t you write some.”

+My father never saw his old Remington portable until I entered college and they gifted me an IBM Selectric.
+By then I had produced at least two dozen unpublishable novels which make me cringe when I read them today.
 I found inspiration in innumerable odd jobs (from migrant work as a Date palm pollinator to the person who cleans the washing machines at the launderette to professional Dominatrix) for stories.
 After a stint in Rehab for Alcohol and Heroin abuse (so when I write those scenes, I know what I’m talking about), I cleaned up and have stayed that way for 29 years.
 (Me and Sir Elton, LOL).

 My gypsy lifestyle gave me a unique perspective on the different people who inhabited the Washington, Oregon, Arizona, California, and New Mexico areas where I have lived.